Why & How We Do It

 Choosing a Program Location

 Our program locations are based on the history and/or current events of the geography, needs assessments, poverty levels and proximity of the local community’s location to an appropriate medical provider.
-We also consider the potential for building strong relationships with local manufactures and the risk of overlap with the work of international organizations.
+We also consider the potential for building strong relationships with international and local manufactures.
 Additionally, a program partner's willingness to work as a team is important, since scalable and effective programs require much more than just financial support.

 Choosing a Program Partner